MikingG/MikingG.github.io/index.md

 Description: During my undergraduate studies, I had the opportunity to work with Associate Professor Xiaoyu He as part of the National Undergraduate Training Program for Innovation and Entrepreneurship.
 Our research primarily focused on developing gradient-free federated learning methods using evolutionary computation.
 This innovative approach aimed to enhance the efficiency and effectiveness of federated learning, making it a viable option for various practical applications.

+## Code Search Optimization Techniques Based on Large Model Query Optimization and Code Optimization

+Description: This is an undergraduate student innovation training project under the guidance of Assistant Professor Wang Yanlin.
+This project will conduct in-depth analysis, rewriting, and expansion of user queries to generate higher quality code search queries.
+The research focus of this project includes strategies for optimizing query statements, such as using Embedding techniques to handle ambiguity and uncertainty in query statements, using large models to process semantically similar but different negations, handling semantically opposite negations, processing semantically synonymous affirmations, correcting erroneous query statements, and supplementing vague query statements.
+In addition, the project also focuses on code optimization, such as identifying and correcting errors in code, improving the clarity and readability of custom API names, and generating and optimizing function descriptions (Docstrings).

 ## SSE_MARKET

 Description: SSE_MARKET is a communication platform specifically designed for teachers and students at the School of Software Engineering (SSE) at Sun Yat-sen University (SYSU).
 This platform aims to facilitate seamless interaction and the exchange of information within the academic community.